NBRC : Distribution and Deposit of Biological Resources / Human cDNA Clones

 b) You should send TWO original signed MTAs to us by postal mail.
 They are needed to securely transfer the human cDNA clones and record about it as agreed by the Depositor, NBRC and the Recipient.

 To expedite your order, please fax the Ordering Form and MTA to: +81-438-52-2329.
 In response to your fax, we will send a proforma invoice by e-mail and start to process your order.
 However, we cannot ship the clone(s) until we confirm the receipt of the fee (see Fee) and the original signed MTAs if they are required.

 c) Please fill the column "SCHEDULE 1 MATERIALS" with name(s) of clone(s) which requires the MTA for distribution.

-- We will ship the requested clones as soon as we confirm remittance of the amount due and receive your two original signed MTAs if they are required.
+- We can ship the requested clones after verifying your payment and receive your two original signed MTAs if they are required.